Hyperaktiv-ai/hyperaktiv.github.io/pages/GTM_Setup.md

 # Sending events from the website / app to GTM

 Inside your app, you will need to insert some code to send specific events to GTM.
+Don't worry if you're not a software developer, we're here to support you.
+Just ping us on [Slack community].

 ## Signup
 After a successful signup, add this piece of Javascript :